-Street parties are a great way to celebrate the Queen's Platinum Jubilee.
+Street parties are a great way to celebrate the Coronation of His Majesty The King.
 They are also a great way to get to know your neighbours.

 Street parties don't have to be complicated.
 If you are thinking about organising a small street party we want to make it as simple as possible for you.